 Tripper Clancy's Contest-Winning Script in Production, Sells Other Projects to Major Studios

 Contest winner Tripper Clancy signed with a Script Pipeline partner following a top-four finish in the contest.
 A few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material.

 In September 2013, he sold the comedy The Ambassadors, and Tripper's buddy-comedy pitch Winter Break was picked up as the last spec sale of the year.
 In early 2014, he was hired to write the animated comedy Shedd for Paramount and, in 2016, the comedy Hacker Camp for Hasbro.

 Fox picked up Tripper's spec Stuber in April 2016 in a mid-six figure deal.
 The screenplay is based on an idea developed by Tripper and his manager Jake Wagner (Good Fear Film + Management).
-Dave Bautista (Guardians of the Galaxy, Blade Runner 2049) will co-star in the action-comedy alongside Kumail Nanjiani (The Big Sick, Silicon Valley).
+Dave Bautista (Guardians of the Galaxy, Blade Runner 2049) co-stars in the action-comedy alongside Kumail Nanjiani (The Big Sick, Silicon Valley).

 In addition, his contest-winning script Henry the Second is in pre-production—Shawn Levy's 21 Laps (Stranger Things) and 3311 Productions to produce.
 Tripper will is also adapting the acclaimed novel The Art of Fielding by Chad Harbach, and is one of the writers on Amazon's High Five.